-In case of bankruptcy, it can become difficult for entrepreneurs to repay their debts.
+In case of bankruptcy, it can become difficult for entrepreneurs to repay their debt.
 Therefore, it is always a good idea to have a contingency plan in place.
 Your plan should include having enough liquid assets that can help you repay huge liabilities.

-Growth plans, financial assessments and debt handling are among the most important aspects of a business.
-If you're starting your own business, these tips will help you steer clear of bad debt and get a grip on your business’s finances so you can stop relying on debts.
+Growth plans, financial assessments, and debt handling are among the most important aspects of a business.
+If you're starting your own business, these tips will help you steer clear of bad debts and help you get a grip on your business’s finances so that you can stop relying on debts.